Load balancing Microsoft IIS

 SSL Termination or off-loading must be used when advanced Layer 7 functionality such as cookies or URL switching is required.
 You can also implement SNI if you have multiple domain certificates one one public IP address.
 Optional re-encryption is also available between the load balancer and IIS.

 |FTP||20,21||All load balancing methods can be easily configured for FTP.
 However the original design of FTP did not work well with firewalls so it was modified to add a special PASV (Passive) mode.
 If you are load balancing FTP we recommend that you configure PASV on the FTP server, or use Layer 4 NAT mode which handles the issue automatically.|

 |SFTP||21||All load balancing methods can be easily configured for SFTP.|

-There are several ways to solve the transparency issue with a load balancer.
+There are several ways to answer this question with a load balancer.

-- Layer 4 (HTTP & HTTPS): This is source IP address transparent by default.
+- Layer 4 DR/NAT (HTTP & HTTPS): These load balancing modes are source IP address transparent by default.

 When applications are not ‘state aware’ this could result in issues with traffic mixing between hosts during the same session.
 Persistence can be added by the load balancer, meaning continuity can be maintained and ensure the client remains connected to the same real server.

 - Layer 4: Source IP address.

 - Layer 7: Source IP.

 - Layer 7: HTTP Cookie and Source IP.